Observation of spin-momentum locked surface states in amorphous Bi$_{2}$Se$_{3}$: Results

-Fig. 3(B) displays the raw ARPES spectrum as a function of energy and emission angle $\phi$ at a specific $\theta$, a momentum space slice that intersects $\Gamma \left(\phi=\SI{0}{\degree}\right)$.
-The spectrum shows two vertical features at the Fermi level crossing the bulk gap which we attribute to the putative topological surface state.
+Fig. 3(c) displays the raw ARPES spectrum as a function of energy and emission angle $\phi$ at a specific $\theta$, a momentum space slice that intersects $\Gamma \left(\phi=\SI{0}{\degree}\right)$.
+The dispersion revealed here in amorphous Bi$_2$Se$_3$ marks the first observation of an amorphous band structure with sharp, momentum-dependent features.
+Notably, the dispersion exhibits two vertical features at the Fermi level crossing the bulk gap.
 The raw spectrum reveals an intensity peak near $E_F$ starting at \SI{-0.2}{eV} and a sharp rise in intensity below \SI{-0.5}{eV}.
 The increased intensity of the surface states near $E_F$ may be due to photoemission enhancement from the less-visible bulk conduction band.
-The increased intensity below \SI{-0.5}{eV} coincides with a flat band which is most likely the bulk valence band.
+The increased intensity below \SI{-0.5}{eV} coincides with a less-dispersive band which is most likely the bulk valence band.
 The exact bottom of the conduction band and top of the valence band is obscured in the ARPES spectra due to intrinsic broadening.
-However, using angle-integrated photoemission, we can roughly estimate the band gap to be $\sim$\SI{300}{meV}, consistent with our analysis of the activated behavior from high-T resistivity (\SI{293}{meV}) and with calculated DOS from amorphous structures using ab-initio molecular dynamics (\SI{299}{meV}) (see supplemental materials).
-In Fig. 3(C), we present our interpretation of the electronic structure in amorphous Bi$_2$Se$_3$ drawn from our experimental data.
-The topological surface states cross the bulk gap, forming a Dirac point at the top of the valence band, similar to the surface states observed in related topological insulator crystals\cite{doi:10.1063/1.3595309}.
-We expect trivial spin-split states of Rashba type, with opposite polarization from the topological surface state, to develop at the Fermi level due to broken inversion symmetry as observed in Ref. \cite{Jozwiak2016} and is consistent with our spin-ARPES data later on.
+However, using angle-integrated photoemission, we can roughly estimate the band gap to be $\sim$\SI{350}{meV}, consistent with the calculated DOS from amorphous structures using ab-initio molecular dynamics (\SI{299}{meV}).